Windows Event Log

 About Windows Event Log

-Unlike other event logs, such as the UNIX Syslog, Windows Event Log is not stored as a plain text file, but in a proprietary binary format.
-It is not possible to view Windows Event Log in a text editor, nor is it possible to send it as a Syslog event while retaining its original format.
-However, the raw event data can be translated into XML using the Windows Event Log API and forwarded in that format.
+Unlike other event logs, such as the UNIX syslog, Windows Event Log is not stored as a plain text file but in a proprietary binary format.
+Therefore, viewing the logs in a text editor or sending them as syslog messages is impossible while retaining their original format.
+However, the raw event log data can be translated into XML using the Windows Event Log API.

 The EVTX file format